A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Samples

 \subsection{FRB 20200120E}

-A total number of 60 bursts were detected from FRB 20200120E by Effelsberg over a time span of $\sim 62$ days \citep{nimmo2023burst}.
-Especially, a burst storm of 53 events occurring in a short period of 40 mins are detected from this source on Jan 14, 2022.
-The observational frequency is 1.255 GHz--1.505 GHz for Effelsberg.
+A total number of 60 bursts were detected from FRB 20200120E by Effelsberg over a time span of $\sim$ 62 days \citep{nimmo2023burst}.
+Especially, a burst storm of 53 events occurring in a short epoch of 40 minutes (equivalent to a burst rate of $\sim$ 80 hr$^{-1}$) are detected from this source on Jan 14, 2022.
+The observation frequency range is 1.255--1.505 GHz for Effelsberg.
 FRB 20200120E is not far from us.
 Its distance is only 3.6 Mpc.
 It is associated with a globular cluster in a nearby galaxy \citep{kirsten2022repeating}.
-On average, the pulse width of the bursts from FRB 20200120E are much narrower than that of others (by about one order of magnitude).
+On average, the pulse widths of the bursts from FRB 20200120E are much narrower than that of others (by about one order of magnitude).
 The burst luminosity is also significantly lower.
 The spectra of its bursts are generally well described by a steep power-law function.
 Comparing with other repeaters, both the DM and the variation of DM of FRB 20200120E are quite low, which means a relatively clean local magneto-ionic environment \citep{nimmo2023burst}.
-A brief log of the observations of FRB 20200120E is summarized in Table~\ref{Tab1}.
-The number of bursts observed by Effelsberg on each day is illustrated in Fig.~\ref{Fig4}.
+To conclude, for FRB 20200120E, only one dataset is available for our periodicity analysis, which is listed as Dataset \#7 in Table ~\ref{Tab1} (also shown in Figure ~\ref{Fig1}).